 All individuals carry 4-5 abnormal genes.
 Parents who are close relatives (consanguineous) have a higher chance than unrelated parents to both carry the same abnormal gene, which increases the risk to have children with a recessive genetic disorder.

 Chediak-Higashi syndrome is a very rare disorder that affects males and females in equal numbers.
-It is usually obvious at birth or shortly thereafter.
+It is often obvious at birth or shortly thereafter.
 There does not appear to be a higher risk for any particular ethnic or racial group.
+There are less than 500 cases of the disease on record.
+85% of affected individuals progress to the accelerated phase.

-The diagnosis of Chediak-Higashi syndrome is usually made on the basis of the presence of 'giant granules' in microscopic analysis of white blood cells and red blood cells.
-The diagnosis is confirmed by bone marrow smears that show 'giant inclusion bodies' in the cells that develop into white blood cells (leukocyte precursor cells).
+The diagnosis of CHS is usually made by the presence of ‘giant granules’ in microscopic analysis of white blood cells.
+‘Giant inclusion bodies’ can also be seen in the cells that develop into white blood cells (leukocyte precursor cells) in the bone marrow.

-Treatment of Chediak-Higashi syndrome is symptomatic.
+Other than these options, treatment of CHS is symptomatic.
 When bacterial or fungal infections occur, they should be vigorously treated with antibiotic or antifungal drugs.
-Acute viral infections may be treated with the anti-viral drug acyclovir and prednisone.
-Transfusions of white blood cells (leukocytes) may also be useful in treating some infections.
-Whole blood transfusions may be necessary if bleeding becomes excessive after injury or surgery.
-If a blood cancer (lymphoma) develops, standard cancer therapy (i.e., vincristine) is indicated depending on the type and location of the malignancy.
+Acute viral infections may be treated with the anti-viral drugs.
+Platelet transfusions may be necessary if bleeding becomes excessive after injury or surgery.

-People with Chediak-Higashi Syndrome should avoid exposure to sunlight as much as possible.
-When affected individuals are exposed to sunlight, sunglasses and creams which contain sunscreens applied to the skin can be helpful.
-Genetic counseling may be of benefit for people with Chediak- Higashi Syndrome and their families.
+People with CHS should minimize unprotected sun exposure.
+When affected individuals are exposed to sunlight, sunglasses and sunscreens applied to the skin can be helpful.
+Genetic counseling may be of benefit for people with CHS and their families.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: